matthew-alexander-love/gossip/README.md

 #### Building for Python
+- For Ubuntu you can use a remote installation:
+    - pip install gossipsampling
+- For ALL others you will need to build locally:
     - pip install pybind11 setuptools
     - pip install .

 ## Examples